 Leslie Knope is in quite the quandary this Christmas: sex-scandal-plagued councilman makes heavy hints during a TV debate that he’s slept with Leslie; it’s not true, but the tabloid press go to town regardless.
 From this plotline, subplots branch out: Leslie contemplates moving away from Pawnee with lovestruck Dave (Louis CK); Ann joins in with Leslie’s bid to persuade councilman Bill to clear her name.
 Elsewhere, other Parks and Rec staffers face Christmas present dilemmas: April and Andy’s sub-plot, wherein they discuss what to buy April’s gay boyfriend, is a blast.

-49. THE JACK BENNY PROGRAM – Christmas Shopping
+49. The Jack Benny Program – Christmas Shopping

-USA/Season 11/1960Aired on CBSdirected by James V. Kern, written by Sam Perrin, George Balzer, Hal Goldman and Al Gordon
+directed by James V. Kern, written by Sam Perrin, George Balzer, Hal Goldman and Al Gordon

 A premise re-lived several times throughout the storied history of The Jack Benny Program, both on radio and TV; this 1960 edition is probably the definitive version, refined and honed through several re-tellings.
 Christmas Shopping features Jack Benny desperate to save time and money while buying Christmas presents; his attempts to do to so frustrate the shopkeeper (a marvellous Mel Blanc), who just wants Jack to buy his wallet and leave.